tn-aixpa/rs-flood-mapping/README.md

 - `ai`: remote sensing
 - `domain`: PA

 <p align="justify">The context in which this project was developed: This project focuses on leveraging satellite imagery to detect flooded areas.
-The project pipeline downloads the indices of area of interest (Trentino) from the sentinel download tool.
-The software process each downloaded tile separately, clip them using python procedure to convert the downloaded data to input files and then process the clipped tiles for the flood analysis.</p>
+The project pipeline downloads the images of area of interest (Trentino) from the sentinel download tool.
+The software processes each downloaded Sentinel-1 and Sentinel-2 product individually.
+A Python procedure is used to clip the data over the area of interest, converting them into standardized input files, which are then analyzed to estimate flood extent. </p>

 The product contains operations for

-- Download Sentinel-1 and Sentinel-2 data using tile-specific metadata
+- Download Sentinel-1 (scene-based) and Sentinel-2 (tile-based) data using product-specific metadata.
 - Perform elaboration
-  - Compute NDWI indices to detect water bodies before and after a flood event.
+  - Compute NDWI indices from Sentinel-2 imagery to detect water bodies before and after the flood event.
-  - Calculate flood extent by analyzing pre- and post-event backscatter differences on sentine-1 data.
+  - Calculate flood extent by analyzing pre- and post-event backscatter differences from Sentinel-1 data
-  - ComputeRainfall analysis(CHIRPS) to understand rainfall trend and impact on flood event.
+  - Combine both results from Sentinel-1 and Sentinel-2 to have one flood prediction layer.
-  - Post-process change maps to improve water body masking.
+  - Post-process change maps to improve the results by masking permanent water bodies.
 - Log results as GeoTIFF raster files Raster and vector outputs.

 ## Requirements!